wowserhq/blizzardry/README.md

 #### Windows

-Download [BLPConverter](https://github.com/petersandor/BLPConverter) and generate project using [CMake](http://www.cmake.org/):
+Download [BLPConverter](https://github.com/petersandor/BLPConverter) and generate the project using [CMake](http://www.cmake.org/):

 ```
 cmake -DWITH_LIBRARY=YES CMakeLists.txt
 ```

-Build the DLL, rename it to `libblp.dll` and ensure the library ends up on the load path.
+Build the DLL using Visual Studio 2013 in release mode, rename it to `libblp.dll` and ensure the library ends up on the load path.

 #### Other platforms